Group-Foxtrot/.github/profile/README.md

 These roles were established and assigned based on each individual's self-identified strengths.

+### Project Overview

+Working Name: *Simulacra*

+The team will be taking the existing simulator scene editor developed by the NDC and improving upon it (further details to be added following the client meeting on 03/10/2024).

 ### Meeting Schedule
 - *In-Person*: 09:00 - 11:00 BST Thursdays
 - *Online*: TBC